Strawberry Cupcakes with Fresh Strawberry Frosting

 Yield: About 18 cupcakes

-Welcome spring!
-Bright red strawberries bake right into the batter to create these moist little cakes bursting with flavor, and then of course more berries are added to the frosting for a perfect celebration of the season.
-Fabulous!
+Bright red strawberries bake right into the batter to create these moist little cakes bursting with flavor.
+Then, of course, more berries are added to the frosting for a perfect celebration of the season.

 - 2 1/2 cups unbleached all-purpose flour or cake flour Add to list

 - 2 1/4 teaspoons baking powder Add to list

 - 4 ounces softened unsalted butter Add to list